ua0003/GMTJPemailer1/README.md

   d) payloadCreate

-   - Used to format information from command line for MIME formatted email file.
+   - Used to format information from the command line for MIME formatted email file.

 ### Sample Code
-The below is links to and sample code I used to model my code along with sources I used for different parts of the code.
+Below are links to and sample code I used to model my code along with sources I used for different parts of the code.

 **GETOPT**